 Although the condition is most visible in the hand and wrist, the origination malformation actually occurs in one of the forearm bones, in the radius or the ulnar.
 Other local and central anomalies generally accompany club hand.

-Treatment of club hand or foot should begin during childhood, preferably before a child starts writing or using their hands frequently or before they begin to walk.
+Treatment of club hand should begin during childhood, preferably before a child starts writing or using their hands frequently.
 Treatment type depends on the condition’s severity and can include anything from splinting and stretching to surgery.

-If you or your child were born with club hand or foot, the surgeons at HandSport Surgery Institute can develop a treatment plan to correct the malformation and improve function to the affected limb as much as possible.
+If you or your child were born with club hand, the surgeons at HandSport Surgery Institute can develop a treatment plan to correct the malformation and improve function to the affected limb as much as possible.